How to Apply Mineral Sunscreen (The Right Way!)

 Takeaway

 The chief and primary takeaways here are that mineral sunscreens are incredibly great for your body.
-Sunscreen is best applied in somewhat conservative portions spread out uniformly and rubbed in to blend naturally with the skin.
-There are also options to avoid the whiteness of mineral sunscreen, as is the case with tinted sunscreens.
+A physical sunscreen is best applied in somewhat conservative portions spread out uniformly and rubbed in to blend naturally with the skin.
+There are also options to avoid the whiteness of mineral sunscreen, as is the case with tinted sunscreen.

 The sun is responsible for the growth of plants, our easiest access to vitamin D, and the catalyst for almost all sunburns we’ve ever experienced.
 It’s important and worthwhile, therefore, to keep your skin protected – especially if it’s as easy as applying microscopic flakes of minerals that are hardly noticeable when applied right.
 (7)